 New park ranger recruits perform duties at the entry or training level.
 These duties are carried out under the supervision of higher-ranking park rangers, who ensure that the new cadets are taught properly.
 The training period often entails participation in:

-Successful completion of this training program is required to become a full park ranger.
+completion of this training program is required to become a full park ranger.

 While most park ranger jobs won't require a master's degree, having one can still help you advance in your career.
 It's worth investigating what — if any — particular degrees would be most beneficial.